 Once the thank you page and redirect are complete, go to the home page of your Google Analytics.

-Leave Template selected for Goal setup and hit the blue Continue button.
+Under Goal Setup, select Custom and hit the blue Continue button.

 Now it’s time to name your goal.
 Try to make the name as descriptive as possible.
-For example, I’m not going to name my goal Form Submission because my site has more than one form that it could possibly be describing.
-Since I’m specifically tracking the number of people that submit a from my Contact Us page, I’m naming my goal Contact Us Form Submissions.
+For example, you shouldn’t name it Form Submission if you have more than one form on your site.
+Instead, make it more specific, such as Contact Us Form Submissions.

 You can leave the Goal ID untouched and choose Destination for the goal type.